sfarouk3/P1_Heart-Failure-analysis/README.md

 In this project, I shall answer the following business questions using Heart Failuure dataset:

-1 .What's the Correlation between heart failure and different aspects?
+- What's the Correlation between heart failure and different aspects?
-2. What is the smokers' percentage for each gender?
+- What is the smokers' percentage for each gender?
-3. Can the frequency of follow up times affect the death events?
+- Can the frequency of follow up times affect the death events?

 ## File Descriptions <a name="files"></a>